Limows/Sharp2048/README.md

-# 2048 game written in C Sharp for Windows Mobile
+# 2048 game written in C Sharp with .Net Framework 3.5